lbovboe/tech-drive-guide/scripts/01-daily-tech-news.md

 > **[Check guide: Use Case 1, Step 4]**

-when the task actually runs at the scheduled time, ChatGPT will send you a email notification: it will look something like this
+While waiting for your scheduler to be trigger, we will go through what happen when the task actually runs at the scheduled time.
+When the task is triggered by the job, ChatGPT will send you a email notification: it will look something like this
 - An **email notification**